NBA Summer League 2018: Scores and Highlights from Tuesday's Las Vegas Results

 For a team that already had a bloated cap sheet, the Blazers' move may have raised some eyebrows.

-But on Tuesday, Trent made it clear why Portland believes in him.
+But Tuesday, Trent made it clear why Portland believes in him.

 The 19-year-old dropped a game-high 20 points on 7-of-17 shooting, including 4-of-8 from three, and he dipped into his bag of scoring tricks to scorch the Spurs from a variety of angles.

-While he wasn't conventionally labeled as a catch-and-shoot threat throughout the pre-draft process, Trent looked particularly sharp against San Antonio when he was breaking out one and two-dribble pull-ups off screens or in isolation sets:
+While he wasn't conventionally labeled as a catch-and-shoot threat throughout the pre-draft process, Trent looked particularly sharp against San Antonio when he was breaking out one- and two-dribble pull-ups off screens or in isolation sets:

 NBA @NBA